Overall, Discord is a pretty reliable application, loved by gamers and subcultures around the world for its community-building tools.

 Below are a selection of possible fixes and the steps to follow to resolve the No Route error.
 We’ve listed them in order, from the most common to the most rare.

-A single or a combination of these fixes will resolve the No Route error in the majority of cases.
+One of these fixes or a combination of them will resolve the No Route error in the majority of cases.

 Method #1 – Restart Everything

-The go-to fix for frustrated technicians – from IT gurus for broad business frameworks to customer support lines at PC manufacturers like Dell and HP – is to restart not only your computer, but also your modem/route.
+The go-to fix for frustrated technicians.
+From IT gurus for broad business frameworks to customer support lines at PC manufacturers like Dell and HP, restarting not only your computer but also your modem/route is the first step.

 The idea here is to calm a jittery dynamic IP and effectively flush the whole network of any temporary connection issues.
 Once everything restarts, open up Discord and connect to a voice channel to verify whether this resolved the issue.